bkazemivash/BPARC/README.md

 # BPARC
 Supervised brain parcellation framework for encoding spatiotemporal brain dynamism using fMRI data.
+Note: This repo will be update very soon.

 ## References